gameofpointers/go-quai/doc/soap.md

 coinbase = coinb1 + extranonce1 + extranonce2 + coinb2
 ```

-- `extranonce1` and `extranonce2` may be chosen by the pool.
-If they are omitted,
+- `extranonce1` and `extranonce2` may be chosen by the pool or requested directly via
+  `quai_getBlockTemplate`.
+If they are omitted, go-quai returns zero bytes and miners
-  insert zero bytes matching `extranonce1Length` and `extranonce2Length`.
+  should insert zero bytes matching `extranonce1Length` and `extranonce2Length`.
 Pools
   typically set `extranonce1`; individual miners supply `extranonce2`.
-Both values
+Both values must
-  must match the advertised byte lengths.
+  match the advertised byte lengths.
 - Ensure that any auxiliary metadata fits within `coinbaseAuxExtraBytesLength`.
 This
-  flexible segment is already allocated inside `coinb2`; replace those bytes as
+  flexible segment is already allocated inside `coinb2`; replace those bytes as needed
-  needed (for example, to embed a pool identifier).
+  (for example, to embed a pool identifier).
+Supplying `extradata` in the request lets
+  go-quai pre-populate the segment and merkle root for you.
 - After altering the coinbase, recompute the merkle root using the updated coinbase
   hash and the provided `merklebranch`.